Be frank and tell us –

 Possibly this is why – not being able to physically touch a product stands as one of the biggest cons of shopping online.

-Entice your consumer with persuasive product description that highlight the benefit of each feature of your product and thus appeal to the imagination of your consumers.
+Entice your consumer with a persuasive product description that highlights the benefit of each feature of your product and thus appeals to the imagination of your consumers.

 Describe in simple and lay language how exactly the product feels, how it helps them to solve a particular problem and how it makes them happier.

 Complement your description text with graphics, photos and videos to entertain the visitors and simply not to inform.

 Walking those extra miles to address the pain points for your customers and addressing their pain points will certainly pay off in some way or other.

 Give your consumers the best-guided selling solutions to make choosing easy and hassle-free.